midl-dev/polkashots-website/getting-started.md

 Contact us if you need help with:

 * becoming a validator
-* deploying your private chain based on polkadot
+* deploying a polkadot parachain in the cloud
-* generating snapshots for your private chain
+* generating snapshots for your parachain

 ### Disclaimers